Return to Work Coordinators

 • If appointing an external third party Return to Work Coordinator, all costs associated with retaining a third party Coordinator are the responsibility of the employer and are not covered by the Return to Work scheme.
 If you choose to appoint a third party Coordinator, you must ensure they have undertaken the required training before appointing them in the role.

 A Return to Work Coordinator must be appointed within six months of reaching the 30 employee threshold or within three months of a vacancy occurring.
-To learn more about your obligations as an employer see our Return to Work Coordinators: Guidelines for employers.- external site
+To learn more about your obligations as an employer see our Return to Work Coordinators: Guidelines for employers.- external site- external site

 Return to Work Coordinator Training